 Installed Capacity (in MW)

 Which segments of the power sector are open to private participation?

 Does the country have a wholesale power market?

-India has a federal support scheme for electric mobility - Faster Adoption and Manufacturing of Electric Vehicles Phase II (FAME) – which gives incentives for electric buses, three-wheelers and four-wheelers to be used for commercial purposes.
-Many states also have their own policies to encourage EV adoption, with subsidies and exemptions on taxes.
+India has a federal support program for electric mobility – Faster Adoption and Manufacturing of Electric Vehicles Phase II (FAME) – which gives incentives for electric buses, three-wheelers and four-wheelers to be used for commercial purposes.
+Many states also have their own policies to encourage EV adoption that offer purchase subsidies and other financial exemptions.